Julius Stone Address

 'International Law and State Power: Historical Reflections'

-2010 Professor Nicola Lacey, All Souls College, Oxford
+2010 Professor Nicola Lacey, All Souls College, University of Oxford, UK

 'Could He Forgive Her?
 Gender, Agency and Women's Criminality in 19th-Century English Law and Literature'

 2011 Professor Leslie Green, University of Oxford, UK

 'A Democratic Constitution: The Basics'